Ideal for those with an interest in pursuing film making, a comprehensive course on how to create, shoot and complete a short film.

 - Enhance your understanding of narrative techniques; how to communicate visually and respond creatively to a brief.

-- Enable you to produce a short fiction film and understand the process from storyboard through to finished screening.
+- Enable you to experience working as part of a crew to produce a short fiction film and understand the process from script through to finished screening.

 - Provide participants with the opportunity to explore different roles of a film crew, gaining an understanding of film crew responsibilities and skills.